bcaffo/regmodsbook/manuscript/09_multivariate_examples.md

 adjusted effect on Y while X2 has a positive adjusted effect (adjusted referring to the effect including both variables).
 However, X1 is related to X2.
 Notice our unadjusted effect of X1 is of the opposite sign (and way off), while the adjusted one is about right.
 What's happening?
-Our unadjusted model is picking up the effect X2 as as it's represented in X1.
+Our unadjusted model is picking up the effect X2 as it's represented in X1.
 Play around with the generating coefficients to see how you can make the estimated relationships very different than the generating ones.
 More than anything, this illustrates that multivariate modeling is hard stuff.